d-morrison/IntroStatActivities/_book/07-RG-1cat_theory.md

 \rgs
 \rgs

-2. In the Medical Consultant study in the textbook and presented as an example in the reading guide for sections 5.3.1--5.3.3,
+2. In the Medical Consultant study in section 10.1 of the textbook,

 \rgi a.
 What was the p-value of the test?
 \rgs